Tyaap/ASRT_CloNoBump_Supercharged/README.md

 ## How to install
  1. Download `CloNoBump_Supercharged.zip` from the [latest release](https://github.com/Tyaap/ASRT_CloNoBump_Supercharged/releases)
  2. Open the zip file and extract the CloNoBump Supercharged folder (does not matter where)
- 3. Start Sonic & All-Stars Racing Transformed
+ 3. Start Sonic & All-Stars Racing Transformed and then run `CloNoBump Supercharged.exe`
- 4. Run `CloNoBump Supercharged.exe`
- 5. A message should appear saying CloNoBump Supercharged is enabled
+ 4. A message should appear saying CloNoBump Supercharged is enabled!
- 6. Please carefully read the additional information in the message
+ 5. Please carefully read the additional information in the message

 ## How to uninstall
  * Run `CloNoBump Supercharged.exe` again, and choose to disable CloNoBump Supercharged